timewave-computer/almanac/README.md

 # Almanac: Cross-Chain Indexer

-A high-performance indexer designed to track Valence protocol contracts and related blockchain state across multiple chains.
+A performant indexer designed to track Valence protocol contracts and related blockchain state across multiple chains.
 Almanac currently supports Ethereum and Cosmos chains, with easy extensibility to others in the future.

 ![](./almanac.png)

+## Status

+Still under development.
+Basic intexing works, but a simulation system still being scaffolded to test the system properly.

 ## Project Overview